-Our snack menus are quite substantial and exceed the requirements of the Day Nurseries Act.
+Our snack menus are quite substantial and exceed the requirements of the CCEYA.
 Menus are posted on the bulletin boards by the kitchen and classroom areas.
 Any changes to the menu will be flagged with a post-it note.

 Children are encouraged to try everything that is served and may have several servings if they wish.
 The staff will not limit intake to one serving.
 A child who is hungry will not be able to fully participate and enjoy the day's events.
-If a weight problem is indicated, we require a note from the child's doctor and a copy of the child's diet.
+If a weight/health issue is indicated restricting food intake, we require a note from the child's doctor and a copy of the child's diet.